 White Collar Defense and Investigations

-Investigations and representations of large companies in connection with potential allegations arising under the False Claims Act; the Foreign Corrupt Practices Act; the Consumer Financial Protection Act; the Food, Drug, and Cosmetic Act; and other federal laws.
+Investigations and representations of large companies in connection with potential allegations arising under the False Claims Act; the Foreign Corrupt Practices Act; the Consumer Financial Protection Act; the Anti-Kickback Statute; the Food, Drug, and Cosmetic Act; and other federal laws.

-Representation of individuals in connection with investigations and potential prosecution by the Department of Justice.
+Representation of individuals subject to investigation and potential prosecution by the Department of Justice.